-Our board of directors adopted a non-employee director compensation policy that, effective upon the closing of the IPO, became applicable to each of our non-employee directors.
+Our board of directors adopted a non-employee director compensation policy that applies to each of our non-employee directors.

 Pursuant to this non-employee director compensation policy, each non-employee director will receive a mixture of cash and equity compensation, including a \$30,000 annual cash retainer (plus additional cash retainers for service as chairperson of the board of directors or chairing or service on other committees).
 A non-employee director serving as the chair of a committee will receive a fee only for such director's service as chair of such committee, and will not be eligible to receive any additional fees for membership on such committee.